markpackham/OpenAIDemo/ReadMe.txt

-Project requires a .env with a secret key purchased from the OpenAI API
+Project requires a .env with a secret key purchased from the OpenAI API, prices rise depending on usage

 API_KEY=